Drone as First Responder (DFR): The Operational, Technical, and Economic Case

 What DFR is (and what it isn’t)

-DFR is a centralized response capability where drones are strategically positioned across a jurisdiction and launched rapidly—often remotely—to provide a live overhead view of unfolding events.
-The objective is speed-to-intelligence: getting actionable information to those involved early enough to change outcomes.
+DFR is a centralized response capability where drones are strategically positioned across a jurisdiction and launched rapidly—often remotely— to provide a live overhead view of unfolding events.
+The objective is speed-to-intelligence: getting actionable information to dispatch, responders, and command early enough to change outcomes.

 • DFR is not just a drone in a trunk; it’s a workflow-connected system.